DFE-Digital/bat-design-history/app/posts/support-for-publish/2022-06-22-adding-users-to-an-organisation.md

 - organisations they belong to
 - last sign in date and time

-This page also includes a ‘Remove user’ link, which allows the support user to remove the user from the organisation.
+This page also includes a ‘Remove user’ link, which allows the support team to remove the user from the organisation.

-#### Changing a user’s details

-The first name, last name and email address fields can be changed, but the organisations they belong to and their last sign in date and time cannot be changed.
+The support team can change the first name, last name and email address fields.
+They cannot change the organisations a user belongs to, except by adding or removing the user from an organisation.
 ### Adding a user

-Clicking ‘Add user’ takes the support user to the add user flow.
+Clicking ‘Add user’ starts the add user flow.

 The personal details form includes: